Faculty & Staff

 Jane Becker, PhD

-- Internship Coordinator & Lecturer, History Department, College of Liberal Arts
+Internship Coordinator & Lecturer of History, College of Liberal Arts

 Areas of Expertise

 Jane Becker’s research and professional interests include public history and museum studies, U.S. social and cultural history between the world wars, history of the Appalachian South, and American material culture studies.
 She manages the internship programs for graduate students in the public history and archives tracks, and teaches one of the core public history courses—HIST 625 (The Art and Craft of Interpretation).

 PhD (American Studies) Boston University

 I began my life in museums in my hometown, Washington, DC, but embarked on a career in history museums during graduate school in American Studies at Boston University.
 I have worked in a wide range of venues—large and small history museums, both nationally and locally focused; state arts and humanities councils; local and federal historic sites and parks; universities; and local preservation commissions.
 In these cultural organizations I have conducted research; developed conceptual and interpretive plans for exhibits, tours, and programs; and managed exhibit and oral history projects.
 In addition, I have developed programs and worked as a historian for a variety of projects serving different communities in New England, ranging from organizing and leading inventory projects, to conducting oral histories in a community setting.